Onion News Network: Cast

 Oberg was the only actor to appear on two different television shows produced by The Onion.
-Oberg portrayed Mark Shepard in Onion SportsDome, which aired on Comedy Central until its cancellation in June 2011, and portrayed the "tenth" Tucker Hope on Onion News Network.
+Oberg portrayed Mark Shepard in Onion SportsDome and portrayed the "tenth" Tucker Hope on Onion News Network.

 Guests

 Rachel Maddow and Mike Huckabee appeared as themselves in the fourth episode.
 Ben Stiller appeared as himself on episode 9, in a fake PSA for "Shaken Man-Child Syndrome".
-Glenn Beck appeared as himself on the November 1, 2011 episode involving a fictional PBS Frontline documentary about Brooke Alvarez's checkered past which in part may explain her on-air icy demeanor.
-Beck stated that while auditioning for the part of anchor of FactZone, he implied that Alvarez cut off his brakes and his car ended up in a ditch.
+Glenn Beck appeared as himself on the November 1, 2011, episode involving a fictional PBS Frontline documentary about Brooke Alvarez's checkered past which in part may explain her on-air icy demeanor.
+Beck stated that while auditioning for the part of anchor of FactZone, he implied that Alvarez cut his brake lines and his car ended up in a ditch.
 Ted Allen appeared on the "Today Now!" special, showing how to cook a dish from his "new book" Pretentious Foodie Bullshit.

 Recurring segments

 To further invoke the atmosphere of a 24-hour network, The Onion produces the following video series: